-Flora and fauna of Borail Wildlife Sanctuary
+Flora of Borail Wildlife Sanctuary

 Borail Wildlife Sanctuary houses a variety of animals and birds.
-It serves as an ideal place both mammals and reptiles.
+It serves as an ideal place for both mammals and reptiles.
 The sanctuary houses the world's most venomous snake, King Cobra.
-Other common reptile species that are found here are Rock python, Red snake, Green Pit viper etc. Two endangered species of tortoise - Brown hill tortoise, and Asian Leaf turtle are also found here.
+Other common reptile species that are found here are Rock python, Red snake, Green Pit viper etc. Two endangered species of tortoise - Brown hill tortoise, Monitor Lizard and Asian Leaf turtle are also found here.

-The Borail Wildlife Sanctuary provides shelter to mammals like, Flying fox, slow Loris, Golden cat, jungle wild dog, Barking Deer, Giant squirrel, Porcupine, Clouded leopard, Leopard, Hoolock Gibbon,Pigtailed Macaque, Himalayan Black Dear, Capped Langur, sambar, Fishing cat, etc.
+The Borail Wildlife Sanctuary provides shelter to mammals like Flying fox, Slow Loris, Golden cat, Jungle wild dog, Barking Deer, Giant squirrel, Porcupine, Clouded leopard, Leopard, Hoolock Gibbon, Hog-badger, Himalayan Black Dear, Capped Langur, Sambar, Fishing cat, Yellow-throated marten, Capped langur, Wild pig, Serow, Pigtailed Macaque, Stump-tailed macaque, Assamese macaque, Rhesus macaque etc.

 Borail Wildlife Sanctuary is a house of various species of birds too like Lesser Adjutant Stork, White-backed Vulture, Slender-billed Vulture, White cheeked Hill Partridge, Mountain Bamboo partridge, Khaleej Pheasant, Grey Peacock-Pheasant, Rufus necked Hornbill, Wreathed Hornbill, Great Pied Hornbill etc.

 The sanctuary can be reached by a flight to Silchar (Kumbirgram) Airport which is only 40 km away.
 Visitors can also travel by road from the town of Karimganj which is also 40 km away.